-Enrolment in HRD UEE41211 Certificate IV rail signalling training is open only to people employed in rail infrastructure EITHER as an apprentice signal maintenance technician OR as a trainee signal technician (who already holds a recognised electrical trade qualification).
+Enrolment in HRD UEE41211 Certificate IV in Electrical-Rail Signalling training is open only to people employed in rail infrastructure EITHER as an apprentice signal maintenance technician OR as a trainee signal technician (who already holds a recognised electrical trade qualification).

 There are two main reasons why HRD accepts enrolments only from existing employees: